Context Windows and Context Engineering

 Google's Gemini 1.5 launch made long context a public capability race.
 Google described Gemini 1.5 Pro as starting with a 128,000-token standard window while rolling out a one-million-token context window, and later announced public-preview access to one-million-token windows for Gemini 1.5 Pro and 1.5 Flash with a two-million-token waitlist for some developers and cloud customers.

-Anthropic's Claude documentation describes context-window behavior, long-context limits, and cases where prompts plus requested output can exceed the model's window.
-Anthropic also introduced prompt caching for repeated long prompts, reducing cost and latency for applications that reuse large bodies of context.
+Anthropic's Claude documentation describes context-window behavior, overflow behavior, context awareness, compaction, context editing, and long-context limits.
+Anthropic and OpenAI also document prompt caching for repeated long prefixes, reducing cost and latency for applications that repeatedly send the same instructions, tools, files, schemas, or project context.

 Long context changes the engineering problem.
-The bottleneck moves from "Can the model see enough?" to "What should it see, in what order, with what compression, with what source labels, and under whose authority?"
+The bottleneck moves from "Can the model see enough?" to "What should it see, in what order, with what compression, with what source labels, under whose authority, and with what cache and deletion rules?"

 Context Engineering

 Context engineering is broader than prompt engineering.
 Prompt engineering focuses on wording instructions and examples.
-Context engineering treats the whole information payload as an engineered system: retrieval, memory, summarization, ordering, source labeling, tool outputs, cache boundaries, permissions, and update rules.
+Context engineering treats the entire information payload as an engineered system: retrieval, memory, summarization, ordering, source labeling, tool outputs, cache boundaries, permissions, truncation, and update rules.

-In production AI systems, context engineering determines what the model sees as evidence, what it sees as instruction, what it forgets, what it treats as stale, and what it can cite.
+In production AI systems, context engineering determines what the model sees as evidence, what it sees as instruction, what it forgets, what it treats as stale, what it can cite, and which private records it is allowed to inspect.
 This is why context is not a neutral container.
 It is a governance surface.

 System Design Patterns

 Retrieval.
 RAG systems search external stores and insert relevant records into context.
-This lets the model answer from current or private information, but it introduces source-selection and permission risk.
+This lets the model answer from current or private information, but it introduces source-selection, chunking, ranking, and permission risk.
+Vector databases and embeddings can help retrieval, but they do not decide authority by themselves.

-Summarization.
+Summarization and compaction.
 Long conversations or task histories are compressed into shorter summaries.
-Compression saves space but can erase uncertainty, minority context, exceptions, emotional tone, or accountability details.
+Compression saves space but can erase uncertainty, minority context, exceptions, dates, emotional tone, or accountability details.
+Compaction artifacts should be reviewable when they replace original records.

 Memory.
 Persistent memory stores user preferences, facts, project state, or prior interactions.
 Memory becomes active only when selected and inserted into the current context or used to shape retrieval.

-Prompt caching.
+Prompt and context caching.
 Reused context blocks can be cached to reduce cost and latency.
-This rewards stable shared prefixes but creates a design problem around what should remain stable and what must update every turn.
+This rewards stable shared prefixes but creates design questions around stale policy, revoked permissions, cache retention, tenant isolation, and what must update every turn.

 Context pruning.
 Systems remove low-value, stale, duplicated, or unsafe content so the model has room for higher-value evidence.
 Pruning is a judgment call and should be reviewable in high-stakes settings.